analuisacardosofernandes/The-incremental-process-of-building-an-annotation-scheme-for-clinical-narratives-in-Portuguese/README.md

 original_text2story_guidelines/
 The original Text2Story Annotation Guidelines, not specific to the medical domain, used as the foundation for this project.

+Specialized Class/ General Class/ Temporal Links Diagram of the annotation scheme.
+Green boxes highlight the attributes added after curation and analysis of the annotation results.

 📄 About the Project

 This project explores how human variation in annotation can inform the refinement of semantic annotation schemes.
 It focuses on clinical narratives written in European Portuguese and proposes a domain-specific extension of the Text2Story annotation scheme tailored to medical contexts.